npm/rfcs/accepted/0000-peer-overrides.md

 to stay on top and ahead of things.

-The behavior described in [RFC-0025] and implemented in ```npm-beta-v4``` is incompatible with my development environment and without a way of overriding that, the only way for me to resolve this problem would be to not use npm.
+The behavior described in [RFC-0025] and implemented in ```npm-beta-v4``` is incompatible with my development environment.

 ## Detailed Explanation